What Goes Into Video Production?

-- What goes into video production? – a breakdown of time spent on a typical 3 minute promo video
+A breakdown of time spent on a typical 3 minute promotional video

 Ever wondered how much proportional production time goes into making a typical 3 minute promo video or film?